Certificates and Specializations

 |4600:670||Integrated Flexible Manufacturing Systems*|

-* Undergraduate students must obtain permission to take this course
+* undergraduate students require permission to take this course

 Polymer Engineering Specialization